Security and Quality in LLM-Generated Code: A Multi-Language, Multi-Model Analysis

 One of the key motivations and contributions of this study is the comparative exploration of the performance and security of LLMs under the same evaluation settings for different programming languages.
 We determine a range of programming languages to be evaluated in our evaluation, covering both statically and dynamically typed languages.
 As such, we choose the following programming languages as a preliminary set that meets those metrics: \ding{172} C; \ding{173} C++; \ding{174} Java; \ding{175} and Python.
 Although our choice of programming language is limited by the capabilities of LLMs and the programming languages they support, we believe that these programming languages are representative, so they are among the top five most used programming languages~\cite{MostPopuPL24}.

-Each programming language possesses distinct attributes that influence security outcomes in code generation (\ie Python's dynamic typing versus C++'s static typing can introduce different vulnerabilities and bugs).
-Java and Python benefit from automatic memory management, reducing memory-related errors compared to the manual memory management required in C and C++.
-Thus, the selected languages provide a comprehensive view of how LLMs address these differences.
-Additionally, this selection ensures that the study's findings are applicable to a wider range of real-world software development scenarios, as these languages rank among the top five most used in 2024, making the research highly relevant to many users.
+Each programming language exhibits attributes that affect security outcomes in code generation (e.g., Python’s dynamic typing versus C++’s static typing leads to different classes of bugs and vulnerabilities).
+Java and Python provide automatic memory management, reducing memory-related errors relative to C and C++, which rely on manual memory management.
+These languages therefore enable analysis of how LLMs handle language-specific security properties.
+The selection also improves external validity, as these languages rank among the top five most used in 2024 and reflect common real-world development settings.